renpy/renpy/sphinx/source/cdd.rst

     .. method:: zoom(xzoom, yzoom)

-        Sets the zoom level of the children of this displayable in the horitzontal and vertical axes.
+        Sets the zoom level of the children of this displayable in the horizontal and vertical axes.
 Only the children of the displayable are zoomed – the width, height, and blit coordinates are not zoomed.

     The following attributes and methods are only used when model-based rendering